Sheldon Renan

-Sheldon Renan (born 1941) is a writer.
-His first book, An Introduction To The American Underground Film, was published in America by Dutton in 1967.
-In England it was printed by Studio Vista (1968) as "The Underground film.
-An introduction to its development in America."
+Sheldon Renan (born 1941) is an American writer and filmmaker.
+His first book, An Introduction to the American Underground Film, was published in America by Dutton in 1967.
+In England, it was printed by Studio Vista (1968) as The Underground film.
+An introduction to its development in America.
 It was the first book about underground film.
 He is a graduate of Yale University and a Rockefeller Grant recipient.

-An Introduction To The American Underground Film

-As the first book about underground film, Renan's book began a serious look at such filmmakers as George and Mike Kuchar, Jack Smith, Marie Menken and many others.
-It has also been used as a text book in many, many college film classes.
-Mike Everleth, film director and writer on underground film wrote "One of the best film books.
-Use it for reference ALL the time.
-Thorough, well-written and extremely informative."
-When Marie Menken died in 1970 the New York Times obituary wrote "Sheldon Renan in “An Introduction to the American Under ground Film,” said of her films: “But whether they are a moving picture postcard (‘Bagatelle for Willard Maas’) or a stylized biography (‘Andy Warhol’), whether they use camera motion (‘Visual Variations on Noguchi’) or object motion (‘Go Go Go’), they have in common lightness and a love for jotting visual rhythms.”
+Career

-The Blue Mouse and The Movie Experience
+"The Blue Mouse and the Movie Experience"

-Prior to publishing An Introduction to the American Underground Film Renan published his essay The Blue Mouse and the Movie Experience in a special “Expanded Arts Issue” of Film Culture.
+Prior to publishing An Introduction to the American Underground Film, Renan published his essay "The Blue Mouse and the Movie Experience" in a special "Expanded Arts Issue" of Film Culture.
 It was a rumination on the Blue Mouse Theatre in Portland, Oregon.
-In November 1966, Renan had a contract with E.P.
-Dutton to write a book about underground film.
+In November 1966, Renan had a contract with E. P. Dutton to write a book about underground film.
 He returned to Portland to work on the book.
 He watched films at the Blue Mouse, a once first run theatre that had descended to grindhouse fare, where he had seen Hollywood product as a child, to witness how film itself had changed, and also how film had changed him.
-In 2014 Andrew V. Uroskie wrote the book "Between the Black Box and the White Cube: Expanded Cinema and Postwar Art."
-Uroskie identified "The Blue Mouse and The Movie Experience" as an important text, one of a series of seminal articles written in the 60s that captured the transformation of art and film from traditional, rigid, academic works to more open and liminal works that included happenings, expanded cinema and "new media".
-HIs interview of the Kuchar Brothers was published in Film Culture Magazine in 1968.
+In 2014 Andrew V. Uroskie wrote the book Between the Black Box and the White Cube: Expanded Cinema and Postwar Art.
+Uroskie identified "The Blue Mouse and The Movie Experience" as an important text, one of a series of seminal articles written in the '60s that captured the transformation of art and film from traditional, rigid, academic works to more open and liminal works that included happenings, expanded cinema and "new media".
+His interview of the Kuchar Brothers was published in Film Culture magazine in 1968.